hasolanor/CFD-porousmedia/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\Large \frac{\partial P}{\partial x}|_{\small \textrm{grain}}=0, u_x|_{\small \textrm{grain}}=0, u_y|_{\small \textrm{grain}}=0">

-Finally, upper and lower boundaries are considered as planes of symmetry.
+Finally, upper and lower boundaries are considered as axes of symmetry.
 So, pressure, velocity, and their corresponding gradients are equal at the same distance from the planes.

 Based on this mathematical model, two dimensionless numbers govern incompressible flow in the porous medium.
 Reybolds number is the ratio between intertial and viscous forces; meanwhile Ruark number corresponds to the ratio betweeen inertial and pressure forces.